metagenlab/zDB/docs/tutorial/website.rst

 Metabolism
 --------------------------------
 This section provides the user with a set of analyses useful to discover the metabolism of given genomes based on the KEGG Orthology database.
-It relies on the functional orthologs of the KO database which are categorized in molecular interaction, reaction and relation networks, named *KEGG pathay maps*, and functional units of gene sets, named *Kegg modules* associated with metabolism.
+It relies on the functional orthologs of the KO database which are categorized in molecular interaction, reaction and relation networks, named *KEGG pathway maps*, and functional units of gene sets, named *Kegg modules* associated with metabolism.

 Kegg maps
 =============
 With this analysis the **Kegg pathways** of a genome of interest can be discovered, which Kegg orthologs of the pathway are present and compare their distribution in the other genomes.
-In the following example (**Fig. 9**), the Kegg pathways present in the *Enterobacter Soli* genome are listed (235 pathways in total) and a heatpat of the Ko of the flagellar pathways is shown.
+In the following example (**Fig. 9**), the Kegg pathways present in the *Enterobacter Soli* genome are listed (235 pathways in total) and a heatmap of the Ko of the flagellar pathways is shown.
 In this page a direct link to the official Kegg page is provided to evaluate the state of composition of this Kegg map (in red the KOs present in *Enterobacter soli*.

 .. figure:: ../img/Metab_kegg_maps_o.svg
     :figclass: align-center